Pip Cheshire: Honours and awards

-The Cosgreve House, designed by Cheshire while at Bossley Cheshire and documented when he was at Jasmax, won an NZIA national award in 1994.
+The Congreve House, designed by Cheshire while at Bossley Cheshire and documented when he was at Jasmax, won an NZIA national award in 1994.
 In 2003, Cheshire received a distinguished alumnus award from the University of Auckland.

-In 2013, Cheshire was awarded the New Zealand Institute of Architects Gold Medal, for outstanding contributions to the practice of architecture.
-He has been a Fellow of the New Zealand Institute of Architects since 2007.
+Cheshire was made a Fellow of the New Zealand Institute of Architects in 2007.
+In 2013, he was awarded the New Zealand Institute of Architects Gold Medal, for outstanding contributions to the practice of architecture.

-In the 2024 New Year Honours, Cheshire was appointed a Companion of the New Zealand Order of Merit, for services to architecture.
+In the 2024 New Year Honours, Cheshire was appointed a Companion of the New Zealand Order of Merit (CNZM), for services to architecture.